BIOS3010/Module-10-HTS/00-Get_started.md

 When you have logged on to the server, type the command `pwd`.
 You should see something like this
 <img src="/images/terminal_2.png" width="500" height="300"> <p>

+## Loggin in in one step
+It's also possible to log in to the server via login.uio.no in one single step.
+But you need to type your password twice.
+`ssh -J <username>@login.uio.no <username>@bioint02.hpc.uio.no`

 [Back to top](#contents)